Rowen Fernández: Arminia Bielefeld

 Fernández joined German Bundesliga side Arminia Bielefeld in June 2007 on a free transfer after being out of contract with Chiefs to team up with former Chiefs coach Ernst Middendorp who then coached Arminia.
 Fernández lost his place as first choice goalkeeper to Dennis Eilhoff after injury.
 On 1 January 2011, during the January transfer window, Fernández left Arminia Bielefeld for SuperSport United.

 International career

 Fernández made his full international debut for the South Africa national team in a 2–0 win against Tunisia in August 2004.
-He had hoped to be a part of his country's squad at the 2010 FIFA World Cup to be held in South Africa, but was omitted from the final 23 by coach Carlos Alberto Parreira in favour of Itumeleng Khune, Moeneeb Josephs and Shu-Aib Walters.
+He was chosen as second choice goalkeeper alongside with Itumeleng Khune and Brian Baloyi for 2009 FIFA Confederations Cup by coach Joel Santana then he had hoped to be a part of his country's squad at the 2010 FIFA World Cup to be held in South Africa, but was omitted from the final 23 by coach Carlos Alberto Parreira in favour of Itumeleng Khune, Moeneeb Josephs and Shu-Aib Walters.